grossmeyer/glennmeyer.dev/content/about/index.md

 It seems like a small thing, but I would like to match my \<a> tags to the green color scheme that I currently have customized.
 I've spent several hours crawling through the CSS for ReFresh, but haven't found a clean way to target just that.
 At this point I think it is somewhere in the SASS configuration, but I haven't learned much of SASS yet.
 If anyone knows how or where to change that, please let me know!

 About the only thing I don't like about the ReFresh theme is that there isn't a simple way to navigate back to the homepage except hitting the back arrow or typing it manually.
 Ideally there would be a Home link in the top right that would take you back to the start.
 Not a big deal, but it bothers me.
 What that really means is that I will eventually rebuild this website completely customized from scratch.
 I'm already mulling that idea and am debating between using Django, Flask, or ReactJS.
+UPDATE: full update of this website is coming soon, written in JavaScript!
+Django and Flask are cool, but they aren't really what I'm looking for with the types of projects I have in mind, including my new website which will be more blog-like.